 Designs that incorporate cultural, tribal, historical, or ceremonial motifs of Native American origin or use.
 (See also American Southwest Designs.)

 Any material that is added to the crafted gourd that is natural.
-Examples include linen/cotton thread, grasses, pine needles, seeds, pods, shells, stones, bone, feathers, etc.
+Examples include linen/cotton thread, dried plant materials, grasses, pine needles, seeds, pods, shells, stones, bone, sand, wool, feathers, clay, and metal.

 Have “yellow blossoms,” often warty and convoluted surfaces, and small-sized colorful fruits that are thin-shelled; includes varieties such as egg, crown-of-thorns, spinners, etc.

-Burning a design (lines and shading) on a gourd with the use of an electric woodburning tool.
+Burning a design (lines and shading) on a gourd with the use of an electric pyrography/woodburning tool.

 The word “predominate” (when used in a Competition Class description to indicate the amount of medium or technique to be used on the crafted gourd) means that the majority of the crafted gourd surface should exhibit the required medium or technique.